benbusby/piro/README.md

 vcgencmd get_camera
 ```

-You should see ```detected=1``` in the output of the command if the camera was connected properly.
+You should see ```supported=1 detected=1``` in the output of the command if the camera was connected properly.

-#### Wheels
+#### Servos
-The main component that needs setting up is the two servo wheels for the RazTot.
-This is pretty straightforward and just requires a few male->female jumper cables.
+The main component that needs setting up is servo support for the RazTot.
+This is pretty straightforward and just requires a single package and some male->female jumper cables.

+The package you'll need to control the servos is called [pigpio](https://abyz.me.uk/rpi/pigpio/).
+You can [download it here](https://abyz.me.uk/rpi/pigpio/download.html).

+Once you have the library downloaded, start the pigpio daemon with `sudo pigpiod`.

+___

+Now to connect the actual servos to the Pi!

 Each motor has three wires: ground, power, and signal.
 For the servos I purchased, the corresponding colors for these were brown, red, and yellow.
 If you purchased different servos, make sure to look up what the proper colors are on your model.